Berry

 Berries are eaten worldwide and often used in jams, preserves, cakes, or pies.
 Some berries are commercially important.
 The berry industry varies from country to country as do types of berries cultivated or growing in the wild.
 Some berries such as raspberries and strawberries have been bred for hundreds of years and are distinct from their wild counterparts, while other berries, such as lingonberries and cloudberries, grow almost exclusively in the wild.

-While many berries are edible, some are poisonous to humans, such as deadly nightshade and pokeweed.
+While many berries are edible, some are poisonous to humans, such as those of deadly nightshade and pokeweed.
 Others, such as the white mulberry, red mulberry, and elderberry, are poisonous when unripe, but are edible when ripe.

 History

-Berries have been valuable as a food source for humans since before the start of agriculture, and remain among the primary food sources of other primates.
+Berries have been valuable as a food source for humans since before the start of agriculture, and remain a food source for other primates.
 They were a seasonal staple for early hunter-gatherers for thousands of years, and wild berry gathering remains a popular activity in Europe and North America today.
 In time, humans learned to store berries so that they could be used in the winter.
 They may be made into fruit preserves, and among Native Americans, mixed with meat and fats as pemmican.